walles/test-status/README.md

   'gulpfile': 'gulp test'
 ```

-Because of the way Atom handles the keys of configuration options you should not
-include the file extension for the file.

 ## Gotchyas

 * Atom uses `PATH` from where it was launched.
 Use `atom` from the console for